dschaehi/Zotero-Focused-Mode/README.md

 # Zotero Focused Mode

-A plugin that enables a distraction-free workspace for focused reading and research.
+A plugin that enables a distraction-free workspace for focused reading.

 ## Features